 Deposition of DNA molecules on a platinum film coated with an evaporated layer of amorphous carbon (around 10 nm) were reproducible and successful (see Fig. 7).
 Most likely the free radicals created during the glow discharge react with the amorphous carbon on the surface, and anchor the pentylamine layer.
 As seen in this image the molecules are not overstretched, it may also seem that their persistence length is smaller than on the mica substrate (see Fig. 3).
-This observation is supported by other quantitative studies of DNA adsorption on positively charged surfaces [35].
+This observation is supported by other quantitative studies of DNA adsorption on positively charged surfaces [36].
 Following Ref.
 [12] we have also tried to deposit DNA with the pentylamine treatment directly onto platinum without the carbon layer.
 For clean platinum films only a low density of overstretched molecules could be detected on the surface after DNA deposition.
-This most likely indicates that the pentylamine is removed during the DNA deposition and only a few molecules bind to the platinum surface through their ends with a mechanism similar to that described in Section II.
-After discussions with D. Klinov, we found that the Platinum deposited in [12] actually contained a certain amount of carbon (around 10%) which allowed fixation of the pentylamine.
+This most likely indicates that the pentylamine is removed during the DNA deposition and only a few molecules bind to the platinum surface through their ends with a mechanism similar to that described in Section 3.